GorgiAstro/laser-orbit-determination/README.md

 * Enter conda environment: `source activate conda` (or start a terminal directly in the environment using Anaconda Navigator)
 * Start Jupyter Lab: `jupyter lab`
 * Jupyter Lab should pop up in your browser at the URL http://localhost:8888

+# Issues

+* It seems that the password input does not work in the latest versions of Firefox (as of 01.02.2019).
+However, it works in Chrome